spwalgren/Student-Budget-Tracker/Sprint4.md

 - Changed to now test how adding budget categories influences the category options in transactions.
 - Now tests how renaming/deleting budget categories influence existing transactions.

+**calendar**

+- Tests if the user can access the calendar page.
+- Tests if the user can add budgets and have them appear as calendar events.
+- Tests if the user can add transactions and have them count toward calendar events.

 ## Unchanged from Sprint 3

 **login**